artemgoncarov/animals_segmentation/README.md

 **Description of our solution**:
 1) For animal detection, we trained YOLO 11l
-2) For segmentation, the SAM large model was trained, and inference was done on YOLO boxboxes
+2) For segmentation, the SAM large model was trained, and inference was done on YOLO bboxes

 ## More details: